Compact fridge: how much does a C energy label save compared to F?

 F needs 26 trees to grow for 1 year

 The amount of emissions you save with a C compact fridge is emitted by the less energy-efficient F model.
 Trees absorb these CO2 emissions.
 To absorb the full 514.56kg of CO2, 26 trees must grow for 1 year.
 This comparison only applies to gray energy.
 Do you have green energy?
-Then you don't have to worry, because green energy doesn't leave a CO2 footprint.
+You don't have to worry, because green energy doesn't leave a CO2 footprint.

 Savings for you